entomb/slim-json-api/README.md

 ```

-to display an error just set the `error=>true` in your data array.
+To display an error just set the `error=>true` in your data array.
-All requests have an `error` var and it default to false
+All requests have an `error` var and it default to false.
 The HTTP code will also default to `200`

 ```php